btconway/babyagi/README.md

   - It can happen that BabyAGI stops after the first cycle due to empty task prioritization list, simply re-start in this case
   - I did observe sporadic error messages regarding token limit for document embedding with a large vector store (several thousand pages).
 Also here a re-start solves the problem in most cases.
   - A token limit of 1000 (see parameter MAX_TOKENS) works best for 7B-Llama
-    - The parameter LLAMA_CTX_MAX should be set to 2048, with LLAMA_CONTEXT set to 2000.
-I did split those parameters intentionally (both are related to N_CTX) for better tinkering.
+    - The parameter LLAMA_CTX_MAX should be set to 2048, with LLAMA_CONTEXT set to 4000 (value in chars, not tokens).
     - According to what I could find out Llamas should support a context size of 2048 in general, but I am not sure if this is correct.
 Works at least with wizardLM-7B and vicuna-7B.
-    - Reducing LLAMA_CTX_MAX to 1024 makes the task procedure faster, but responses are getting truncated sometimes
+    - Reducing LLAMA_CTX_MAX to 1024 makes the task procedure faster, but responses are getting badly truncated
   - The Q&A retrieval with document embedding vector store works best with EMBEDDINGS_CTX_MAX set to 1024.
 Value of 2048 makes the Q&A retrieval very slow.
   - The same applies for the smart search summary.
 Set the parameter SUMMARY_CTX_MAX to 1024 and SUMMARY_CONTEXT to 1000 (default is 3000 with OpenAI).
   - The smart search result summary can get lengthy, depending on the scrape size (SCRAPE_LENGTH) and number of top result web pages to be scraped.
 Therefore I did limit the top result pages to 1 (default is 3 with OpenAI) in code and SCRAPE_LENGTH to 3000 (default is 5000 with OpenAI).
   - The models and configuration for each LLM (task process, smart search and document embedding) can be setup independently, making it possible to use different Llama's for each funtion
+  - The fine-tuning parameters for context limitation are all available in .env file, for easy experimation.
+The pre-defined setup works well with 7B-Llama.

 ## 🗿 Experience and motivation
 The overall speed is a bit slow with a 7B-Llama, but it works.
 The task processing speed is not so bad at all, what takes time is the summarization of web scrape results, due to the amount of chunks.
 The smart internet search and document embedding are great improvements in general and help the 7B-Llama not to get stuck.
 Most important parameter is the context limit (LLAMA_CONTEXT) and token limit (MAX_TOKENS) in .env file.